Seeking Guidance on Data Recovery from a Faulty HDD

 Hello everyone,

-I am reaching out for assistance regarding a Data Recovery issue I am currently facing with my Acer Nitro 5 laptop.
+I am reaching out for assistance regarding a data recovery issue I am currently facing with my Acer Nitro 5 laptop.
 The device originally came equipped with a 1TB Western Digital 2.5″ hard disk drive.
 Unfortunately, I encountered a problem when the laptop stopped booting, consistently getting stuck on the “Preparing Automatic Repair” screen.
 After several months of trying to remedy the booting issue, I decided to remove the hard drive and connect it to another laptop with a SATA-to-USB adapter.

 Initially, the hard drive was recognizable, and I could access most of the data—except for files on the C drive due to administrative restrictions.
 However, the data transfer process was frustratingly slow.
 I attempted to copy approximately 800GB of files, but each time the transfer would fail, with the speed inexplicably dropping to 0 MB/s during the process.